FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/lora.md

 $$

 While it is useful to think of tensors as a list of matrices, it is important to note that they have some important differences as mathematical objects.
 It is perhaps more useful to think of matrices as a "special case" of a tensor.
+For this introduction, we will stick to matrices.
+In a following article, I will build the equivalent intuition but for tensors.
+However, I will provide points of equivalence between the two, wherever possible.

 # Number of Operations
 For the given operation, we're performing a matrix multiplication of a 3×43×4 matrix with a 4×14×1 column vector.
 The resulting matrix will be a 3×13×1 column vector.